afellowcorn/sps_framework/docs/Writing/patrols.md

 ## Guidelines
 When considering patrols, keep in mind challenge vs reward.
 That isn't to say certain patrol events should necessarily be locked behind certain patrol sizes, but try to imagine what a group of cats that size would do in a given situation, and how likely it would be for them to succeed in whatever it is they're trying to do.
 If making large size and small sized variants of the same patrol, it's encouraged to give different outcomes even if the success chance is the same for both variants.
 For example, 6 cats have very different options for dealing with an owl than 2 cats do.

+!!! todo "TODO"
-#TODO: add some guidelines here for success chance and weights, just an idea of number baselines compared to the current patrol spread
+    add some guidelines here for success chance and weights, just an idea of number baselines compared to the current patrol spread

+!!! todo "TODO"
-#TODO: add guidelines regarding tracking and requests sheets for art
+    add guidelines regarding tracking and requests sheets for art

+!!! todo "TODO"
-#TODO: add guide to hunting filtering code
+    add guide to hunting filtering code

 [Full ClanGen writing universal guidelines](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Basic#the-basics)